 Leave no trace

 Clean beaches for all

 Biodegradable for the sea

-- Respect All Wildlife – We do our best to ensure our sightings don’t interrupt the natural behaviour and rhythms of wildlife.
+- Respect All Wildlife – Responsible travel means we do our best to ensure our sightings don’t interrupt the natural behaviour and rhythms of wildlife.
 We follow the whale-watching regulations which help to keep the whales healthy and leaves a safe distance between us and cetaceans (200m for orcas, 100m for all other cetaceans).
 To learn more about responsible wildlife viewing, check out the Be Whale Wise Guidelines.

 - Leave No Trace – Practice minimum impact camping.
-Your experienced guides will offer helpful tips and tricks that are best suited to the areas where we camp.
+Your experienced guides will offer helpful tips and tricks that are best suited to follow responsible travel guidelines in the areas where we camp.